-There are ways of getting around this order, and one of them is to use the なぜなら...だからである naze nara... dakara de aru construction.
-This literally means, 'if (you ask) why...it is because'.
-This is a common device for putting the 'reason' clause second in Japanese, and is typically used to render the English word 'because' when Japanese learners study English.
-Here the translator uses this device to preserve the order of the English: 'The fleeing of the spiders is a harbinger of the coming of the Basilisk because it is their mortal enemy'.
+The なぜなら...だからである naze nara... dakara de aru construction, literally, 'if (you ask) why...it is because', is a way of putting the reason clause in second place.
+It is typically used to render the English word 'because' since it allows the the order of the English to be preserved: 'The fleeing of the spiders is a harbinger of the coming of the Basilisk because it is their mortal enemy'.

-3) Causation: In the Japanese, the explanation of causation (the Basilisk flees from the rooster because the rooster's crow is fatal to it) uses a vaguer construction than in Sentence One, namely で de, which is the ren'yokei or sentence-linking form of the verb です/である desu / de aru ('to be').
-This is different from なぜなら...だからである naze nara... dakara de aru in at least two ways:
+In the second part, the explanation of causation (the Basilisk flees from the rooster because the rooster's crow is fatal to it) uses the vaguer で de construction. で de is the ren'yokei or sentence-linking form of the verb です/である desu / de aru ('to be').
+It differs from なぜなら...だからである naze nara... dakara de aru in at least two ways:

-a) The connection expressed by で de is loose enough that the two sentences could be interpreted simply as two independent statements ('The crowing of the rooster is lethal to the Basilisk.
+- The connection expressed by で de is loose enough that the two sentences could be interpreted as two independent statements ('The crowing of the rooster is lethal to the Basilisk.
 It flees only from this').
-However, this construction generally tends to have an implication of a causal connection ('Because what is lethal to the Basilisk is the crowing of the rooster, it flees only from this').
+If this interpretation is adopted, the Japanese translation belongs to the first group.
+On the other hand, this construction frequently implies a causal connection ('Because what is lethal to the Basilisk is the crowing of the rooster, it flees only from this').
 The Japanese thus conveys a causal relationship without being overly explicit.

-b) The use of で de does not preserve the order of the English.
-As a result, the order of elements in the first sentence (about the spiders) and the second sentence (about the Basilisk) are reversed.
+- Sentences with で de follow the unmarked Japanese order.
+As a result, the order of elements in the first part (about the spiders) is the opposite of that in the second part (about the Basilisk).

-What is a less perceptible difference between the two sentences in the English ('for it is their mortal enemy' and 'which is fatal to it') is therefore transformed into a much more marked contrast in the Japanese, that between the sledgehammer なぜなら...だからである naze nara... dakara de aru and the more subtle で de.
+What is a less perceptible difference between the two sentences in the English ('for it is their mortal enemy' and 'which is fatal to it') is therefore transformed into a more marked contrast in the Japanese, that between the in-your-face expression なぜなら...だからである naze nara... dakara de aru and the more subtle で de.

-3) 'The crowing of the rooster... is fatal to it' uses what is known as a cleft sentence in the Japanese translation.
+The translation of 'The crowing of the rooster... is fatal to it' uses a cleft sentence in Japanese.
 The literal meaning is: 'What is lethal to the Basilisk is the crowing of the rooster at dawn'.
-This highlights 'is lethal to the Basilisk' by putting it right up at the start of the sentence.

-This transforms the information structure of the Japanese version into something quite different from the English.
-Where the English relies on parallelism -- the sentence about the spiders and the sentence about the Basilisk run largely in parallel -- the Japanese sets up a conscious contrast using the cleft sentence.
+This transforms the information structure of the Japanese version.
+Where the English relies on parallelism — the sentence about the spiders and the sentence about the Basilisk run largely in parallel — the Japanese sets up a conscious contrast.
 Roughly, the intent behind the Japanese structure is:

 Sentence A: 'The Basilisk is lethal to spiders'.